helium/HIP/0112-scaling-iot-location-assert-fees.md

 ## Success Metrics
-This HIP will be considered successful if more IOT hotspots assert their correct location on the network.
+This HIP will be considered successful if more IOT Hotspots assert their correct location on the network.